Me, at work in my studio, making glass beads with an oxygen/propane torch. (Known as Lamp-work, Flame-work or Torch-work)

 A Treasure Pendant, my signature design.
 This one includes dyed and painted wood, hammered silver fiddle-heads, lamp-work glass beads, natural jasper, natural tiger-eye, 'Tibetan Cast Bronze' beads and brass wire.
 It is strung on a 24" length of canvas cord.
 It hangs from a clasp that enables the wearer to remove it and transfer it to a different length of cord or to a gold or silver chain for dressier occassions.
 This style sells for $45.

 Glass rods waiting to be melted in the flame of my torch and spun into glass beads.
 (Known as Lamp-work, Flame-work, or Torch-work.)

 Glass beads, finished cooling in my annealer (bead kiln) and ready to be removed from the mandrels.

 Wooden beads and shapes waiting to be dyed and painted.

 Beads drying after a coat of paint.

-Various semi-precious stones as shells waiting to be incorporated into my designs.
+Various semi-precious stones and shells waiting to be incorporated into my designs.

 Piety the Cat, photo-bombing my drill press.
 (Used to drill appropriate sizes of holes in wooden shapes and beads and shells.)